gl00my/www.instead/games.md

 {% games http://instead-games.ru/xml.php %}

-## web version
+## WEB version

-You can try some games just in your browser: [https://instead-hub.github.io/instead-js/](https://instead-hub.github.io/instead-js/)
+You can try some games just in your [browser](https://instead-hub.github.io/instead-js/)